NSLS-II/aphla/doc/tutorial.rst

   $ sudo apt-get install mercurial pyqt4-dev-tools
   $ sudo apt-get install python-qt4 python-qt4-dev

-By using BNL Debian/Ubuntu repository fron Controls group, we can install some EPICS tools easily:
+By using BNL Debian/Ubuntu repository from Controls group, we can install some EPICS tools easily:

 ::